Q-ball mechanism of electron transport and spin/phonon excitations properties of high-T$_c$ superconductors: Conclusions

 \section{Conclusions}

-To summarise, presented above theoretical results and their favourable comparison with experiment \cite{Niven, Li} indicate that the picture of free fermions outside the gas of Q-balls with Cooper pairs condensates inside of them below T* opens an avenue for direct investigation of the thermodynamic quantum time crystals \cite{Efetov, Timur} of SDW/CDW space heterogeneous fluctuations \cite{Annette} and their relation to observed physical properties of high-Tc superconductors.
-In a particular picture related with high-T$_c$ Q-balls scenario, the vanishing density of superconducting condensate at T* leads to inflation of Q-balls sizes, that self-consistently suppresses X-ray Bragg's peak intensity close to Q-ball phase transition temperature.
+To summarise, presented above theoretical results and their favourable comparison with experiment \cite{Niven, Li,Tranquada_2014, Egami, Reznik} indicate that the picture of free fermions outside the gas of Q-balls with Cooper pairs condensates below T* opens an avenue for direct investigation of the thermodynamic quantum time crystals \cite{Efetov, Timur} of condensed SDW/CDW space heterogeneous fluctuations \cite{Annette} and their relation to observed main physical properties of high-Tc superconductors.
+In a particular picture related with high-T$_c$ Q-balls scenario, the vanishing density of superconducting condensate at T* leads to inflation of Q-balls sizes, that self-consistently suppresses X-ray Bragg's peak intensity close to Q-ball phase transition temperature \cite{campi22}.
 Linear temperature dependence of electrical resistivity in the Q-balls phase due to scattering of electrons on the SDW/CDW condensates forming the Q-balls is also demonstrated.
 The T-linear dependence of electrical resistivity arises due to inverse temperature dependence of the Q-ball radius and linear dependences of SDW/CDW Q-ball amplitudes as functions of temperature in the "strange metal" phase.
 Simultaneously, the Cooper-pairs condensates inside the Q-balls give rise to diamagnetic response in the "strange metal" phase in accord with experiments \cite{Li, Zaanen}.
+It is also demonstrated above that scattering of antiferromagnetic spin-waves (magnons) on the superconducting condensates of the SDW Q-balls creates famous hourglass dispersion of magnetic excitations close to the antiferromagnetic wave-vectors in the Brillouin zone in accord with experiments \cite{Tranquada_2014}.
+Simultaneously, it is demonstrated above that scattering of phonons on the superconducting condensates of CDW Q-balls creates anomalous softening of the phonons dispersion close to the charge density fluctuations wave-vectors $Q_{CDW}$.